korayakpinar/dessay-contracts/README.md

 This command will deploy the DessayToken and Dessay contracts to the specified network and provide the contract addresses upon successful deployment.

-## Documentation

-For detailed information about the project, including contract explanations and usage examples, refer to the [project's GitHub repository](https://github.com/korayakpinar/dessay).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.